 Examples of Man-in-the-Middle Attacks

 Even in their contemporary, digital context, there are examples of man-in-the-middle attacks that have been just as ambitious.
-Previously, Russian spies attempted an MIMT attack on the headquarters of the Organisation for the Prohibition of Chemical Weapons (OPCW).
+Previously, Russian spies attempted an MITM attack on the headquarters of the Organization for the Prohibition of Chemical Weapons (OPCW).
 And as recently as 2019, the national government of Kazakhstan attempted to introduce an internet surveillance system which would have allowed government agencies to utilize MITM attack techniques against citizens.

-4. SQL Injection Attacks
+4. SQL INJECTION ATTACKS

 SQL, or Structured Query Language, is a programming language commonly used for web-based data management systems.
 Constituting 65% of web-based attacks between November 2017 and March 2019, SQL injection attacks have increased significantly in recent years.